openforis/sepal-doc/docs/source/index.rst

 .. rst-class:: font-weight-bold big-font

-        SEPAL (System for Earth Observation Data Access, Processing and Analysis for Land Monitoring) is an open-source project and platform empowering people around the world to gain a better understanding of land cover dynamics by facilitating the efficient access and use of Earth observation data – without the need of coding knowledge.
+        The System for Earth Observation Data Access, Processing and Analysis for Land Monitoring (**SEPAL**) is an open-source project and platform empowering people around the world to gain a better understanding of land cover dynamics by facilitating the efficient access and use of Earth observation data – without the need of coding knowledge.

 .. line-break::

 .. youtube:: niOUVE8N7wo
     :align: center
-    :width: 60%
+    :width: 80%

 .. line-break::